 - Transaction History

-This method has the advantage that a new server is available almost immediately; only those transactions that were committed while the snapshot or dump file was being replayed still need to be obtained from the existing master.
-This means that the slave's availability is not instantanteous, but only a relatively short amount of time should be required for the slave to catch up with these few remaining transactions.
+This method has the advantage that a new server is available almost immediately; only those transactions that were committed while the snapshot or dump file was being replayed still need to be obtained from the existing source.
+This means that the replica's availability is not instantaneous, but only a relatively short amount of time should be required for the replica to catch up with these few remaining transactions.